 It is taken in 100-200 mg doses 10-15 days pre-period if that is when constipation occurs.
 Lastly, it CAN be taken nightly as well.

 Well, I’m wondering how many of you are thinking “am I actually constipated?”
 Or “what is normal?”
 So, why don’t I take a moment here to first, define what’s considered to be “normal GI habits.”
 Normal habits are 1-2-3 bowel movements daily which are formed but soft.
 If you have bloating, more than occasional gas, have to strain to “go,” or you have heartburn, these are all situations which are decidedly “not normal.”
+Many people with bouts of constipation actually have SIBO which responds nicely to herbals.
+The one that will tend to work the quickest is oil of oregano.
+Peppermint oil works also but isn’t as good of an anti-fungal or anti-bacterial.

 If you have constipation, please don’t use the quick fixes.
 Instead, fix progesterone levels, serotonin levels and more.
 “More” is coming right up!
 As always before taking any of my recommendations, please make sure you have a full check-up with your doctor.
 I know, I know that you’ll get the “usual advice” about constipation relief.
 The usual advice is to drink more water and eat more fiber.
 Period.
 Yes, what an enormous help information like that is; and you paid how much for it? ;-).
 Don’t forget to look for my newsletter at the end where you can get knowledgeable, useful and free advice weekly.